Does My Helper Have Liability Insurance? A Guide for Families

 Blog /

-All Helpers on the Herewith platform are also covered by professional liability insurance coverage of up to $1 million, whether you book for one-time help or ongoing in-home care services.
+All Helpers on the Herewith platform are covered by professional liability insurance through Herewith Protect.

 Workers’ compensation becomes available when you elect to use HomeWork Solutions to manage payroll for Helpers you’ve hired for ongoing in-home care services.